dp-os/gez/examples/docs/src/en/api/core/gez.md

 - **Read-only**: `true`
 - **Throws**: `NotReadyError` - When the framework is not initialized

 Gets the module base path with leading and trailing slashes.
-Returns in the format `/${name}/`, where name is derived from module configuration.
+Returns the format `/${name}/`, where name is from the module configuration.

 ### basePathPlaceholder